Old Man of CONISTON Walk: THE BEST WAY TO HIKE THIS ICONIC PEAK from Coniston Village in the Lake District

 Watch out for: The waterfalls cascading down Church Beck, particularly impressive after rain.

-The walk starts off gentle – and with great views of the route we will take – with Coniston Old Man summit on the far left of the pic – and Swirl How to the right, which will we decend and come down via the path next to the waterfalls in the far distance to the right of the pic
+This Coniston Old Man walk starts off gentle and gives great views of the full route we will take – with Coniston Old Man summit on the far left of the pic above – and Swirl How to the far right, which will we decend and come down via the path next to the waterfalls in the far distance to the right of the pic

 Looking over towards the Coppermines buildings – we’ll return right past these later and come down the path to the top left of the photo.
 The plunge pool is just up from the building on the far right in that little valley.

-2. Ascent to Low Water and the Old Man of Coniston Summit
+2. Ascent WALK to Low Water and the Old Man of Coniston Summit

-Continue uphill following signs for the Old Man, and you’ll soon reach Low Water, a small but spectacular tarn nestled in a glacial hollow.
+Continue uphill and you’ll soon reach Low Water, a small but spectacular tarn nestled in a glacial hollow.
 This is a great spot for a quick breather or a photo stop — the towering cliffs above hint at the climb still to come.

 From Low Water, the path climbs steeply on well-built zigzags to the summit.
 The terrain here is rocky but clear, though the final push can be tough on the legs.